infiniband-radar/infiniband-radar-daemon/README.md

+# InfiniBand Radar Daemon

+If you have any questions please [open an issue](https://github.com/infiniband-radar/infiniband-radar-daemon/issues)

-# Warning
+## Warning

 This tool is using and resetting the counters of `IB_GSI_PORT_COUNTERS` which can interfere with other monitoring tools.

+Known interferences:
+- `Mellanox's Managed Switch Interface` does not correctly display the used bandwidth

+## Notice
+- This daemon must run on a server that has access to InfiniBand
+- Docker is **not required** to run it, see the [pre build releases](https://github.com/infiniband-radar/infiniband-radar-daemon/releases)
-The web interface and API server can be found [here](https://github.com/infiniband-radar/infiniband-radar-web).
+- The web interface and API server can be found [here](https://github.com/infiniband-radar/infiniband-radar-web) and can run on a separated server.
+- Colliding hostnames must be resolved, either by a [node_map file](https://www.systutorials.com/docs/linux/man/8-ibnetdiscover/#lbAM) or renaming hosts/switches.
+- Colliding hostnames will occure if you are using (not manully renamed) unmaned switches

 # Build